UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 What was the purpose behind inheritance?

-*Code reuse.*
+*Code reuse*

 What is the purpose behind multiple inheritance?

-*Code reuse.*
+*Code reuse*

 What wasn't the purpose of inheritance?

-*Building massive class hierarchies for their own sake.*
+*Building massive class hierarchies for their own sake*

 What isn't the purpose of multiple inheritance?

-*Building massive class hierarchies for their own sake.*
+*Building massive class hierarchies for their own sake*

 Mix-ins
 -------